MR-D05/lovelace-api/README.md

 ./post.rb post.json
 ```

-You should see some logging output in the first shell, and a valid response with complete with authentication token in the shell from which you issued the curl request!
+You should see some logging output in the first shell, and a valid response complete with authentication token in the shell from which you issued the curl request!

 ## Going further